Argo-Digital-LTD/staffscanner/src/terms-of-business.md

 **Territory:** The United Kingdom.

 **Unsatisfactory Temporary Worker:** has the meaning given in Clause 5.1.

-**Valid Opt-Out:** means written notification from a company Worker and the individual provided by that company Worker in accordance with regulation 32(9) of the Conduct Regulations 2003, as amended from time to time.

 **VAT:** value added tax chargeable in the UK.